 Chevron is an equal one-sixth foundation participant in the North West Shelf Venture (NWSV) – Australia’s first LNG project.
-In 2014, the project celebrates 30 years of domestic gas production and 25 years of LNG cargoes to Japanese customers.
+Last year, in 2014, the project celebrated 30 years of domestic gas production and 25 years of LNG cargoes to Japanese customers.
 The project has a track record as a safe, competitive and reliable supplier of domestic gas and LNG to Australian and Asian markets.

 Located on the Burrup Peninsula near the Port of Dampier and the town of Karratha in Western Australia, the project is based on vast undersea natural gas and crude oil resources.
 It is currently Australia’s largest operating oil and gas development.

 Collectively, the six venture participants have invested in onshore and offshore oil and gas facilities totalling more than $29.5 billion.
 If it was built today, it would cost more than $50 billion.
 The project is Western Australia’s largest producer of domestic gas - providing about 65 percent of the State’s total production.
 It also accounts for more than 40 percent of Australia's oil and gas production and is a major producer of liquefied natural gas (LNG), natural gas, liquid petroleum gas (LPG), condensate and crude oil.
 The North West Shelf is currently the 6th largest LNG producer in the world in terms of LNG plant capacity.
 Since 1989, it has delivered more than 3800 cargoes.
 (3000 cargoes would generate enough electricity to power Japan for a little over three years.)